European-Unified-ID/EUID-docs/docs/sdks/sdk-ref-android.md

 - Minimum target Android version: 4.4+ / API 19+ (SDK) 5.0+

-To run the development app<!--  (see [Client-Side Integration Guide for Mobile]LINK REMOVED --> or to build binary from source code, the minimum requirements are as follows:
+To run the development app (see [Client-Side Integration Guide for Mobile](../guides/integration-mobile-client-side.md)) or to build binary from source code, the minimum requirements are as follows:

 - Android Studio version: Check the Android Gradle Plugin (AGP) version required by the EUID SDK specified in the [code repository](https://github.com/IABTechLab/uid2-android-sdk/blob/main/gradle/libs.versions.toml) (see the stated `agp` version), and check [the Android Gradle Plugin release notes](https://developer.android.com/build/releases/gradle-plugin) for the corresponding Android Studio version required.
 - Minimum target Android version: 4.4+ / API 19+ (SDK) 5.0+ / API 21+ (Dev-App)